antithesishq/valthree/README.md

 > **We built Valthree to show off [Antithesis][antithesis], our platform for testing distributed systems.**
 > Rather than prioritizing performance or feature parity with Valkey, we've kept this project simple: it's real enough to have bugs, but small enough to understand quickly.
 > Please don't rely on Valthree in production!

->
-> For more on Valthree's design, testing strategy, and Antithesis integration, read on.
+For more on Valthree's design and tests, read on.
-> If you'd rather see a mission-critical distributed database tested with Antithesis, head over to [etcd][etcd-antithesis].
+If you'd rather see a mission-critical distributed database tested with Antithesis, head over to [etcd][etcd-antithesis].

 <!-- TODO: embed a video covering this and showing reports -->